deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 `hpa-scaler` Deployment has HardPodAntiAffinity and it will order a new Node (inside it's NodeGroup), where one more ingress-controller will be set.

-## How to use IngressClass with IngressClassParameters
+## How to use IngressClass with IngressClassParameters?

 Since version 1.1 IngressNginxController Deckhouse creates an IngressClass object.
 If you want to use your own IngressClass with your customized IngressClassParameters, you need to add the label `ingress-class.deckhouse.io/external: "true"`